CodeSeeker99/codeseeker99.github.io/_posts/2021-02-16-Basics-of-SimpleITK.md

 <h2 style="background-color:black; color:white">What is SimpleITK?</h2>

-SimpleITK (SITK) is a simplified programming interface to the algorithms and data structures of the Insight Toolkit (ITK).
-This means its a library that helps you load images and perform transformations (which are mentioned in the ITK) on them.
+SimpleITK (SITK) is a simplified programming interface to the algorithms and data structures of the **Insight Toolkit (ITK)**.
+It was developed at the [National Institutes of Health (NIH)](https://www.nih.gov/) as an open resource, its primary goal is to make the algorithms available in the ITK library accessible to the broadest range of scientists whose work includes image analysis.
+The library is available in a wide variety of languages, these are **C++, Python, R, Java, C#, Lua, Ruby, and Tcl**.

 ![SITK logo]({{site.baseurl}}/images/sitk.png)